nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Example:

-- `delete-leave id/1 i/3` deletes the third leave period for an employee of ID 1 in the list of leaves.
+- `delete-leave id/1 i/3` deletes the third leave period for an employee of ID 1 in the table of leaves.

 ### Managing Employee Performance